The British climate, widely influenced by the Atlantic, throws a lot of weather at us and global warming will almost certainly produce extremes.

 Willows are notoriously thirsty, but they can be pollarded back to the base every year - again, once established.
 The orange-stemmed Salix alba var. vitellina ‘Britzensis’ glows in winter light.

-Related: growing plants in raised beds.
+Find out about growing plants in raised beds

 Develop a greener approach